fmitra/authenticator/README.md

 verify the authenticity of a user.
 The service may be required to enforce email only registration, phone only, or a combination of both.

-### Authentication
+### Authentication and 2FA

 Authentication requires a password (unless passwordless authentication is enabled) and an assertion of identity.
-The assertion may be one of the following:
+The assertion may be one of the following 2FA methods:

-* Submission of a code delivered via email or SMS - this is the default setting and may be disabled if a user enables a separate MFA method.
+* **OTP**: A one time password (by default, a 6 digit code) will be delivered to the user's email address or phone number.
+This is the default setting and may be disabled after the user enables an alternative 2FA method.

-* Submission of TOTP - TOTP authentication may be enabled after registration
+* **TOTP**: Users may generate a time based one time password through a supported application.

-* Submission of a signed WebAuthn challenge - WebAuthn authentication may be enabled during or after registration.
+* **FIDO** Users may submit a signed WebAuthn challenge to authenticate with any standard FIDO device (e.g. MacOS fingerprint reader, YubiKey)

 ### Client Flow/Storage